Not Sure About the COVID-19 Vaccine? Get the Facts, Then Decide

 The same Latin word that gave luciferase its name is also one of the names for the Devil in Christian theology, but this is a coincidence.
 Religious leaders from many religions have said the COVID-19 vaccines are acceptable for use by people of faith.

-Myths and fears: You might see claims that the COVID-19 vaccine can make someone infertile or impotent, harm a developing fetus in the womb, make the immune system attack the placenta, or hurt a baby who is breastfeeding from a recently vaccinated mother.
+Myths and fears: You might see claims that the COVID-19 vaccine can affect fertility, make someone impotent, harm a developing fetus in the womb, make the immune system attack the placenta, or hurt a baby who is breastfeeding from a recently vaccinated mother.
+There have even been claims that just being near a vaccinated person could affect a young person’s future fertility.

 The bottom line: There’s no evidence for any of these claims, and no scientific reason to think that any of them are true.
 But there is an urgent need to protect pregnant women from COVID-19, including through vaccination, because we now know they face a high risk of getting seriously ill if they catch the coronavirus.
 The virus also increases their risk of miscarriage or stillbirth.